On my several business trips to Abu Dhabi over a period of two years, the Sheikh Zayed Grand Mosque had been ever present on the horizon, both by day…

-My long sleeved linen shirt was slightly transparent, so I lined up for my abaya.
-After donning it my colleagues dryly told me black was my colour - but because it was synthetic, the fabric didn't 'breathe'.
-Although the Grand Mosque is air conditioned, by the end of our visit I was sweltering
+My long sleeved linen shirt was ever so slightly transparent, so I lined up for my abaya.
+After donning it, my colleagues dryly told me black was my colour - but because it was synthetic, the fabric didn't 'breathe'.
+Although the Grand Mosque is air conditioned, by the end of our visit I was sweltering.

 Sheikh Zayed Grand Mosque is about a 20 minute drive from Abu Dhabi, and turning off the highway, not extremely well sign-posted.
 If not driving, it is easiest to get a taxi there and make arrangements with the taxi driver for the return trip, as finding a cab in the area can otherwise be difficult.